The fraction and kinematics of broad absorption line quasars across cosmic time: Identification of BAL quasars

 \subsection{Characterisation of BAL troughs}

-The standard indicator used to identify absorption features in quasar spectra due to BAL outflows is the balnicity index (BI), firstly introduced by \cite{Weymann91}, which is a modified equivalent width of the BAL absorption and is more robust against false BAL quasar identifications than other indicators such as the AI \citep{Knigge08}.
+The standard indicator used to identify absorption features in quasar spectra due to BAL outflows is the balnicity index (BI), firstly introduced by \cite{Weymann91}, which is a modified equivalent width of the BAL absorption and is less affected by false BAL identification than the AI criterion \citep{Knigge08}.
 Here we adopt the balnicity index definition by \citep{Gibson09}:

+where $f(v)$ is the normalised spectrum, $C=1$ if $f(v)<0.9$ for contiguous troughs of $>2,000$ \kms, $C=0$ otherwise.
+The $f(v)<0.9$ threshold identifies as BAL features only the spectral regions dipping by 10\% or more below the quasar continuum level, and represents a trade-off between taking into account typical uncertainties on the level of the modelled quasar continuum and including shallow absorption features \citep{Weymann91}.